dreisman/fairness/index.md

 description:
 ---

-We welcome emails and pull requests with additions and corrections!
+The source for this site is [here](https://github.com/speak-statistics-to-power/fairness).
+We welcome [pull requests](https://yangsu.github.io/pull-request-tutorial/) or emails (<sam942@mail.harvard.edu>) with additions and corrections!

 ## Notation
 $A =$ race, for simplicity only $ = b$ or $w$